Marijuana Addiction – Debate Rages – Truth On Both Sides

 Continued Use Despite Causing Problems

-Using marijuana even after it has caused significant social problems or side effects.
-This sign represents the disease part of the definition.
-While most diseases are biological agents that attack your body internally, the concept of a disease is broader than that, especially when referring to social diseases like addiction.
-In this case, your addiction is causing damage, either socially or physically or both, and that damage is only getting worse without some form of treatment.
+Using marijuana, even after it has caused significant social problems or side effects, means there is a dependency issue.
+This sign represents the diseased part of the definition.
+While most diseases are biological agents that attack your body internally, the concept of a disease is broader than that, primarily when referring to social diseases like addiction.
+In this case, addiction is causing damage either socially or physically, and that damage is only getting worse without some form of treatment.

 Unwillingness to Quit

 Marijuana dependency may cause significant life changes.
-Addiction may express itself in a variety of ways, including memory impairment, social alienation, failure to fulfill responsibilities, physical altercations or accidents resulting from being high, or even severe paranoia.
-However, it reveals itself through an unwillingness to cease use of the drug after such problems is a clear sign of addiction.
+Addiction may express itself in various ways, including memory impairment, social alienation, failure to fulfill responsibilities, physical altercations or accidents resulting from being high, or even severe paranoia.
+However, it reveals itself through an unwillingness to cease using the drug after such problems is a clear sign of addiction.

 However, just because your odds are low of getting addicted, that doesn’t mean you are in the clear.
-While the average person has about a 10% chance of getting addicted, a portion of the population has a much higher chance, approaching a near certainty.
+The average person has about a 10% chance of getting addicted.
+There is a portion of the population with a much higher probability.

-There is a genetic component to addiction that has been studied and identified.
+There is a genetic component to addiction and identified.
 Users with a specific genetic profile have a much higher chance of becoming addicted to marijuana than others.
 Unfortunately, it is nearly impossible to identify the gene responsible for addiction before someone starts using marijuana.
-Thus, if you choose to start using marijuana you are taking a major risk.
-If you have the gene that corresponds with addiction, you are almost certain to become addicted, at which point you are at high risk for the major side effects of the drug, including memory degradation.
+Thus, if you choose to start using marijuana, you are taking a significant risk.
+If you have the gene that corresponds with addiction, you are almost sure to become addicted, at which point you are at high risk for the significant side effects of the drug, including memory degradation.

 When it comes to treating marijuana addiction, therapy is the cornerstone.
-Therapy intends to help people avoid and cope with marijuana triggers so they do not lapse due to the temptations.
-Most of the individuals with an abuse problem are treated on an outpatient basis.
+Therapy intends to help people avoid and cope with marijuana triggers, so they do not lapse due to the temptations.
+Most of the individuals with an abuse problem receive outpatient treatment.
 Marijuana usually accounts for 67% of treatment admissions.
-Behavioral treatments such as motivational enhancement therapy, contingency management, cognitive behavioral therapy and family based therapies are very effective in treating marijuana addiction.
-Currently there is no medication that has shown to be an effective treatment of marijuana use disorder.
-Antidepressant medication may help individuals manage the withdrawal symptoms and help avoid relapse.
+Behavioral therapies such as motivational enhancement therapy, contingency management, cognitive behavioral therapy, and family-based therapies effectively treat marijuana addiction.
+Currently, no medication is an effective treatment of marijuana use disorder.
+Antidepressant medicines may help individuals manage the withdrawal symptoms and help avoid relapse.